State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 Long-term care

-Forty-two percent of the deaths, 4,702 are residents and staff of long-term care, including 480 in Palm Beach County, which is second most in the state behind 702 in Miami-Dade in data through Monday.
-The state increase was 20 and in Palm Beach County it rose by 1.
+Forty-two percent of the deaths, 4,759 are residents and staff of long-term care, including 485 in Palm Beach County, which is second most in the state behind 714 in Miami-Dade.
+The state increase was 57 and in Palm Beach County it rose by 5.

 National

-Also, No. 11 Arizona reported a net decrease of 1 death as well as 174 additional cases.
-Also, No. 20 Mississippi's 32 deaths were the second most in the nation.
-No. 23 Washington, the original epicenter in the United States, reported 10 deaths.
+Also, No. 11 Arizona reported 14 new deaths as well as 507 additional cases.
+No. 23 Washington, the original epicenter in the United States, reported 16 deaths.

 Worldwide

-Mexico is 55 deaths behind India, reporting 256 more deaths late Monday compared with a high of 1,092 on June 4 for a total of 64,414 in third place.
+Mexico reported 827 more deaths late Tuesday compared with a high of 1,092 on June 4 for a total of 65,241, just 47 from India, in fourth place.

 Four European nations are in the top 10.
-The United Kingdom reported a 2 additional deaths for 41,501 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 6 deaths.
-No. 7 France reported 29 deaths and and No. 8 Spain 28.
+The United Kingdom reported 3 additional deaths for 41,504 in fifth place with the record daily high 1,172.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 8 deaths.
+No. 7 France reported 26 deaths and No. 8 Spain 58 deaths, plus 8,115 cases, which is the highest since 8,471 on March 23.

-Russia is in fourth place in the world in cases with 995,319, including an additional 4,993.
-The nation gained 83 deaths and is in 12th.
+Russia is in fourth place in the world in cases, passing 1 million with 1,000,048 including an additional 4,729.
+The nation gained 123 deaths and is in 12th.

 Scripps Only Content 2020